 Fred Meyer Pharmacy Residency

 Fred Meyer Pharmacy has been involved with Community Pharmacy Practice Residency training since 2006.
-The program was the first community residency program accredited by ASHP and APhA in the State of Oregon.
+The program was the first community residency program accredited by ASHP/APhA in the State of Oregon.

-To build upon the PharmD education and outcomes in order to develop community-based pharmacist practitioners with diverse patient care, leadership, and education skills who are eligible to pursue advanced training opportunities, including PGY2 residencies and professional certifications.
+To build upon the Doctor of Pharmacy (PharmD) education and outcomes to develop community-based pharmacist practitioners with diverse patient care, leadership, and education skills who are eligible to pursue advanced training opportunities, including postgraduate year two (PGY2) residencies and professional certifications.

 The Fred Meyer Residency program takes place in a corporate community/ambulatory care pharmacy setting.
 In addition, residents will participate in a series of interdisciplinary experiences at The Vancouver Clinic as well as Washington State University.
 There is an emphasis on the development, marketing, implementation, and delivery of patient care services in the evolving realm of community practice.
 Our program has a high level of progressive patient care services in a chain community pharmacy setting with an emphasis on management, business, and leadership components.

 Overview: The residents will primarily work from the Fred Meyer Healthy Options® Patient Care Centers located in Vancouver, Washington.
 The primary site for the residents is the Orchards Fred Meyer Pharmacy location and the Fred Meyer Division and District Offices in Portland, Oregon.
 Although the residency is based out of the locations listed above, the resident will spend time at other Fred Meyer Pharmacy locations, the Washington State College of Pharmacy campus in Spokane, WA, and The Vancouver Clinic in Vancouver, WA.